Upgrade from AX 2012 to Finance and Operations

 Additionally, as part of this step, you must install a pre-upgrade checklist in your AX 2012 environment.
 You can use this checklist to enter data that will be required for the upgrade procedure.
 For example, in one pre-upgrade checklist task, you provide the Microsoft Azure Active Directory (Azure AD) sign-in information for each current AX 2012 user, so that each user will be able to sign in to Finance and Operations.

-The output of the upgrade analyzer tool becomes the workstream in the upgrade project plan for your AX 2012 system administrators.For more information, see Analysis: Use the upgrade analyzer to plan migration work.
+The output of the upgrade analyzer tool becomes the workstream in the upgrade project plan for your AX 2012 system administrators.For more information, see Upgrade from AX 2012 - Plan by using the Upgrade analyzer tool.

 Run the Code upgrade estimation tools